erikanagamine/autonomousdatabase/README.md

 <a name="2"></a>
-# 2. Setup base Environment
+# 2. Setup your Environment

+## Create a compartment
 First you need to create the compartment.
 To create your compartment, click on menu -> identity -> Compartment

 ![oracle cloud site!](images/17.png "oracle Cloud site")